atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 ![Reserved parking sign with ISA and dimension line.]({{ site.baseurl }}{{ page.image-directory }}chapter7/signs/31.png){: .img-grid-right }

-Begin image note. \
+Begin image notes. \
 60″ minimum dimensioned height from ground to bottom of sign. \
 At bottom is super-imposed ISA sign reading: Van Accessible. \
-End image note. \
+End image notes.
+{: .usa-sr-only }

 Accessible parking spaces must be identified by signs with the ISA.
 The bottom edge of each sign must be at least 60 inches high measured from